vault-courier/vault-courier-examples/create-static-role-example/README.md

 An example project using VaultCourier.

+This example is part of the tutorial [understanding dynamic roles](https://swiftpackageindex.com/vault-courier/vault-courier/main/tutorials/documentation/understand-dynamic-roles), section 4 and is a follow-up to [configure-pg-connection-example](https://github.com/vault-courier/vault-courier-examples/tree/main/configure-pg-connection-example).
 It's a CLI client that uses a configured connection between vault and a [Postgres](https://www.postgresql.org) database to generate static credentials.

 ## Usage

 > Important: This example is deliberately simplified and is intended for illustrative purposes only.
-In particular, never use a Vault instance in dev-mode in a production deployment, and consider using a dedicated vault root user when interacting with databases.
+In particular, never use a Vault instance in dev-mode in a production deployment.
+It is strongly recommended to create a dedicated database user specifically for Vault to use.

 Start your vault instance instance in dev-mode either with Hashicorp Vault